Caitlin Rother

-Biography and education
+Early life and education

-As a toddler, she moved with her family from Quebec, Canada to California.
-She attended La Jolla High School.
+As a toddler, her family relocated from Quebec, Canada, to California, where she attended La Jolla High School.
 In 1984, she graduated with a bachelor's degree in psychology from the University of California, Berkeley.
 In 1987, she graduated with a master's degree from the Medill School of Journalism at Northwestern University.

 Career

-In the late 1980s, she wrote for the Berkshire Eagle and the Springfield Union-News in Massachusetts.
-She returned to California and went to work as a reporter for the Los Angeles Daily News after working a year as a freelancer for the Los Angeles Times.
-Beginning in 1993, she worked as a metro news and investigative reporter for The San Diego Union-Tribune.
+In the late 1980s, she wrote for The Berkshire Eagle and the Springfield Union-News in Massachusetts.
+She returned to California and worked as a reporter for the Los Angeles Daily News after freelancing for a year for the Los Angeles Times.
+In 1993, The San Diego Union-Tribune hired her on as a metro news and investigative reporter.
 She left the paper in 2006 to write full-time as an author.

-In 2005 she published Poisoned Love, a book about Kristin Rossum's murder of her husband, Greg de Villers.
+In 2005, her book Poisoned Love about Kristin Rossum's murder of her husband, Greg de Villers, was released by Pinnacle Books in 2005.
 The publication was updated in 2011.

 Rother co-authored the memoir of Scott Bolzan, a former NFL player, titled My Life, Deleted about how Bolzan rebuilt his life after suffering permanent retrograde amnesia.
-The book was released by HarperCollins in October 2011.
-It made the New York Times bestseller list for two weeks on October 23, 2011 at #16 for ebooks non-fiction and #29 for combined hardcover and ebooks non-fiction, and on October 30 at #29 for combined hardcover and ebooks non-fiction.
+The book, released by HarperCollins in October 2011, made the New York Times bestseller list for two weeks on October 23, 2011 at #16 for ebooks non-fiction and #29 for combined hardcover and ebooks non-fiction, and on October 30 at #29 for combined hardcover and ebooks non-fiction.
+The book was included in "Seven of Lisa Ann Walter’s favorites" in the New York Times alongside a Stephen King title in January 2023.

 In July 2012, Rother wrote the book Lost Girls about convicted killer and sexual predator John Albert Gardner and his motivation for murdering San Diego-area teenagers Chelsea King and Amber Dubois.
 It was released by Kensington Books.

-Rother’s book, Death on Ocean Boulevard: Inside the Coronado Mansion Case, about the mysterious 2011 death of Rebecca Zahau, was published in April 2021 by Kensington Books under their Citadel Press label.
+Rother’s book, Death on Ocean Boulevard: Inside the Coronado Mansion Case, about the mysterious 2011 death of Rebecca Zahau, was published in April 2021 by Kensington Books under its Citadel Press imprint.

-In November 2021, the film/tv rights to Death on Ocean Boulevard were acquired by Untitled Entertainment and they began early production on a limited series based on the book.
-Rother serves as an Executive Producer on the project.
+In November 2021, the film and TV rights to Death on Ocean Boulevard were acquired by Untitled Entertainment and early production began on a limited series based on the book.
+Rother serves as an executive producer on the project.

 Rother teaches creative non-fiction and creative writing part-time at the University of California, San Diego's extension program.